Flare Token (1FLR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Flare Token Historical Price

-According to the latest data gathered on Flare Token live price page, the current price of Flare Token is 0USD.
-The circulating supply of Flare Token(1FLR) is 4.00B 1FLR , giving it a market capitalization of $14.78K.
+According to the latest data gathered on Flare Token live price page, the current price of Flare Token is 0.00000434USD.
+The circulating supply of Flare Token(1FLR) is 4.00B 1FLR , giving it a market capitalization of $17.34K.

 The Flare Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of 1FLR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.